 A fever can make you feel hot, cold, shivery, washed out and sometimes have aches and pains.
-Find information on what can help.

 As well as treating the underlying cause of any infection, you need treatment for your fever symptoms to make you more comfortable.
 Bringing your temperature down can make a big difference to how you feel.